Crane vessel

-A crane vessel, crane ship or floating crane is a ship with a crane specialized in lifting heavy loads, typically exceeding 1500 MT for modern ships.
+A crane vessel, crane ship, crane barge, or floating crane is a ship with a crane specialized in lifting heavy loads, typically exceeding 1500 MT for modern ships.
 The largest crane vessels are used for offshore construction.

-The cranes are fitted to conventional monohulls and barges, but the largest crane vessels are often catamaran or semi-submersible types which provide enhanced stability.
+The cranes are fitted to conventional monohulls and barges, but the largest crane vessels are often catamaran or semi-submersible types which provide enhanced stability and reduced platform motion.
 Many crane vessels are fitted with one or more rotating cranes.
-Some of the largest crane vessels use fixed sheerlegs instead; in these designs, the crane is cannot rotate relative to the ship, and the vessel therefore is manoeuvered to place loads.
+Some of the largest crane vessels use fixed sheerlegs instead; in these designs, the crane cannot rotate relative to the ship, and the vessel must be manoeuvered to place loads.
 Other vessels use large gantry cranes and straddle the load.